fa-sharp/rs-chat/README.md

 After logging in with GitHub:

 1. Click on name in top-left, and go to **API Keys**
-2. **Add your provider API keys**:
+2. Add your provider API keys:
    - **Anthropic**: Get your key from [Anthropic Console](https://console.anthropic.com/)
    - **OpenRouter**: Get your key from [OpenRouter](https://openrouter.ai/keys)

-Your API keys are encrypted in the database.
+Your API keys are encrypted and stored in the database.

 ## 🛠️ Development